 Skip to contents

-Crucially, vectors of class tf can be included in data frames containing other variables, enabling data manipulation using tidyverse tools.
-This approach is connected to the conceptual framework in functional data analysis, which assumes that complete functions are the unit of observation; with tidyfun, full curves sit alongside numeric, factor, and other observations on the same subject.
+Crucially, vectors of class tf can be included in data frames alongside other variables, enabling data manipulation with standard tidyverse tools.
+This matches the functional-data view that complete functions are the unit of observation; with tidyfun, full curves sit alongside numeric, factor, and other observations on the same subject.

 Installation